Lillian Faderman: Adaptations

-Filming on an adaption of the book Scotch Verdict by Flora Nicholson and Sophie Heldman took place in 2025, with the title Miss Pirie and Miss Woods.
+Filming on an adaption of the book Scotch Verdict by Flora Nicholson and Sophie Heldman took place in 2025, with the title The Education of Jane Cumming.
+The Education of Jane Cumming premiered at the Berlinale, Berlin's international film festival and won the first place prize at the Ukraine international queer film festival in 2026.
 The story was also the inspiration for Lillian Hellman's 1934 play The Children's Hour.